 "You need evac?" asked Jefferies.
 Tanner shook his head.

 "Let's finish this," he said.
 "Worry about me later."
 I helped up Barry, the bleeding from the wound in his chest beginning to slow as Sprite drifted back to us.
-The remainder of the other teams advanced ahead of us, charging their electrical cannons beforehand as they crept into the darkness.
+The remainder of the other teams began to advance, charging their electrical cannons as they crept into the darkness.
 The expanse of meat began to rise, gradually ascending into a mountain of bodies, woven and fused through a macabre tapestry that towered into a vertical ring of bloodstained flesh - the remnants of a portal between worlds that had ceased its function with the severing of universes.

 "I never told the legionnaires," said the creature that wore his form, its voice grating against my mind with an aura of raw power.
 It seemed unstable, shivering beneath its breath as though in a tremendous amount of pain.
 "Their hunger blinds them, even when the truth courses through their veins.
 They'll never know how it feels to be severed from the whole.
 There was no I - no individual.
 Yet now, I kneel before the flesh I should rightly devour, more alone than I have ever been."